ecomclub/ecomplus-store-template/README.md

 | `data-spec-*`     | Filter by product specification _(optional)_ |

 #### Products list sample
-The example below is a simple implementation of a list of trending products:
+The example below is a simple implementation of a list of trending products, using <a href="https://vuejs.org/v2/guide/list.html" target="_blank">Vue list</a>:

 ```html
 <div class="row _ecom-el" data-type="items">